Do you have a blog? Do this to improve your SEO positioning

 3. Third Paragraph onwards: Data is provided in descending order of importance.

-4. Last Paragraph: Finish with secondary idea.
+4. Last Paragraph: Closing with secondary idea.

 2. worthless content